tomer-yechiel/pino-sentry-transport/README.md

         dsn: "https://<key>:<secret>@sentry.io/<project>",
         // aditional options for sentry
       },
-    },
+      withLogRecord: true, // default false - send the log record to sentry as a context.(if its more then 8Kb Sentry will throw an error)
+      tags: ['id'], // sentry tags to add to the event, uses lodash.get to get the value from the log record
+      context: ['hostname'] // sentry context to add to the event, uses lodash.get to get the value from the log record },
-    level: "info", // which level to send to sentry
+    minLevel: 40, // which level to send to sentry
   },
 });
 ```